Vyral/base-template/_posts/2019-03-18-how-to-create-a-feel-good-atmosphere-without-spending-a-fortune.md

 ---
 layout: post
-title: The Cheapest Ways to Prepare Your Home for the Market
+title: How to Create a “Feel Good” Atmosphere Without Spending a Fortune
 date: 2019-03-18 21:05:00
 tags:
   - Home Seller Tips